-Both the sides earlier looked unsure of making their way into the semis but powered their way through in the respective last group matches on Wednesday to grab a place for the second semifinal.
+Both the sides earlier looked unsure of making their way into the semis but powered their way through in the respective last group matches Wednesday to grab a place for the second semifinal.

 Mumbai's batting looks solid with their top order, led by skipper Rohit Sharma, performing regularly.
 Sachin Tendulkar's form might be a worry but head coach John Wright refuted any ideas about him not being in touch.